 Fertility Healthcare Visit Checklist for Men

-Make the most of your fertility healthcare visit with this list from Beli Men’s Fertility Support Multivitamin
+Make the most of your fertility healthcare visit with this list from Beli Men’s Multivitamin

-1. Schedule a fertility wellness exam with a urologist.
+1. Schedule a fertility wellness exam with your primary care doctor or a urologist that specialized in men's fertility.
 Explain that you are planning to try to conceive and would like a preconception wellness exam.
 If you’ve already been trying to conceive for a while but have not been successful, be sure to ask for your visit to include a sperm analysis,as well as any other tests your urologist recommend.2.
 Before your visit, write down notes about your:

 - Past surgeries